The Secret to Good Parenting

 Sometimes I hear parents say, “My son isn’t talking to me” or, “My daughter told me I’m ruining her life.”
 Don’t let your emotions get the best of you.
 Children say things in anger that they don’t mean.
 They are learning emotional regulation; bear with them.

-Bottom line is…It’s Not About Popularity!
+The bottom line is…It’s Not About Popularity!

 Parenting is not a popularity contest.
 Resist the desire to be popular, and pursue what you believe is the right path for your family!